andrewcooke/cosas/arduino/xqria/sampling.md

 real cost I will use 16 bits for frequency and amplitude values internally, where 0xffff corresponds to the maximum value and inputs and oututs are shifted accordingly.

+## Phase (Tau)

+While generating audio we accumulate phase.
+This loops at the equivalent of 2 pi.
+If the highest frequency (20khz) uses 16 bits then we need to accumulate over 17 bits, because we need to sample twice in a single cycle.

+In other words, by selecting frequency as 16 bits we have defined 2 pi (aka tau) as 17 bits.

 ## (Base) Sampling Frequency